 Put simply, the F61 error code relates to a gas valve fault.
 You’ll need to book in a Gas Safe engineer to find and fix the fault, as they’re the only people that are qualified to work on gas appliances.

 Why your boiler stops working when the F61 fault code is displayed

 It goes without saying that a boiler with a gas fault is potentially dangerous.
 Your printed circuit board monitors a range of sensors to determine whether your boiler is working safely and efficiently.

 In this case it’s not, so it locks out to be on the safe side.

 The cost to replace a boiler gas valve

 As we’ll mention below, in some scenarios, gas valves on boilers can be fixed.
 But, if your Gas Safe engineer thinks there’s even the slightest chance of the fault persisting, a replacement is going to be needed.

 The overall cost of a replacement is going to be in the region of £300 (boiler dependent).
-You can book in a Gas Safe engineer to give you a quote here.

 If your engineer assesses your boiler, and other parts (such as the fan, pump and PCB) are on their way out, it might be time to consider a replacement boiler instead of a repair.

 You can get great deals on boilers through BOXT by filling out a simple on-screen form; it takes less than 90-seconds.